 - Accommodation (twin share) at Ocean View Apartments

-- Transport to photographic locations on the island
+- Transport to photographic locations around the island

 - Cruise across lagoon to North Bay, which includes snorkelling and a picnic lunch